-Situation LED Status Description Both LEDs briefly Both LEDs come on briefly when power is first applied. on Both LLDs come on briefly when power is first applied.
-During boot LEDs turn off, one After a small delay (< 1 second), the LEDs will turn off, and join blinks briefly and one of them will blink briefly.
-System (green) If the System (green) LED blinks, then all health checks LED blinks on the board have passed.
+Situation LED Status Description Both LEDs briefly on Both LEDs come on briefly when power is first applied.
+LEDs turn off, one After a small delay (< 1 second), the LEDs will turn off, blinks briefly and one of them will blink briefly.
+During boot System (green) If the System (green) LED blinks, then all health checks and join LED blinks on the board have passed.
+If the LoRa LED (red) blinks, then one of the health LoRa LED (red) checks has failed.
+Consider replacing the battery, or blinks moving the sensor to an environment within the temperature range.

-LoRa LED (red) blinks If the LoRa LED (red) blinks, then one of the health checks has failed.
-Consider replacing the battery, or moving the sensor to an environment within the temperature range.
 System LED blinks continuously Immediately after the delay, the join procedure will begin.
 During this time, the System LED will blink continuously until the sensor joins a network.
 Note that the device may take longer to join for the first wake-up from deep sleep.
 LoRa LED blinks for The LoRa LED will now blink whenever LoRa activity LoRa activity occurs on the sensor (transmitting or receiving packets).
-During LoRa LED blinks for LoRa activity The LoRa LED will blink whenever LoRa activity occurs on the sensor (transmitting or receiving packets). normal operation System LED activity The System LED can be controlled via the downlink command interface.
+During LoRa LED blinks for The LoRa LED will blink whenever LoRa activity occurs on During normal LoRa activity the sensor (transmitting or receiving packets).
+System LED The System LED can be controlled via the downlink operation activity command interface.